As is often the case, government grant money does not flow directly to individuals.

 New York residents with disabilities frequently qualify for government home improvement grants because the meager monthly benefit means they meet the low-income criteria for many programs.

-Free home repair for people with disabilities comes primarily through government programs using a percentage of FPL as the first test.
-However, they still must show a positive Savings-to-Investment Ratio (SIR) on any proposed project.
+People with disability receive home repair benefits primarily through government programs using a percentage of FPL as the first test.
+However, they still must show a positive savings-to-investment ratio (SIR) on any proposed project.

 - Social Security Disability Insurance (SSDI) recipients paid FICA taxes while working and often meet the income test because of the small average monthly benefit.